mchenliu/Tableau_Project_Sales-Customer_Dashboard/README.md

 The structure is nearly identical to Sales Dashboard.

 **:paintbrush: Design and Build:**
-- Since strucuture is idential, I used same building steps to construct this dashboard.
+- Since structure is idential, I used same building steps to construct this dashboard.
-- Created button links to switch between two dashboard.
+- Created button links to switch between two dashboards.
-- Performed thorough testing.
+- Performed thorough testing to ensure all buttons and filters are functioning properly.

 # Conclusion
 This project successfully delivers two comprehensive interactive dashboards, **Sales** and **Customers**, designed for sales managers and executives to track key metrics related to sales performance and customer engagement.
 Leveraging tools like Tableau and draw.io, I ensured a data-driven and user-friendly approach to presenting complex insights.